-But both the perception and the reality are very different problems but I think ones that we all knew we need to address on both cases.
+We need to work on.
+But both the perception and the reality are, they are very different problems.
+But I think ones that we need to address on both cases.
 Thank you.

 TIJANI BEN JEMAA: Thank you very much, Alan.
-Before giving the floor back to Olivier, candidates: "It is very important that ICANN's budget includes resources to develop ALS.
-What will be its contribution on this issue?"
+Before giving the floor back to Olivier, Johnny will ask a question on the chat.
+Ariel, please.

+ARIEL LIANG: The question from Johnny, for both candidates.
+It is very important that ICANN's budget include resources to develop ALS.
+What will be its contribution on this issue.